Cray-HPE/docs-csm/install/prepare_configuration_payload.md

 | [ncn_metadata.csv](#ncn_metadata_csv) | SHCD, other| The number of master, worker, and storage nodes and MAC address information for BMC and bootable NICs |
 | [switch_metadata.csv](#switch_metadata_csv) | SHCD | Inventory of all spine, aggregation, CDU, and leaf switches |

-Although some information in these files can be populated from site survey information, the SHCD prepared by HPE Cray Manufacturing is the best source of data for hmn_connections.json.
-The `ncn_metadata.csv` does require collection of MAC addresses from the management nodes because that information is not present in the SHCD.

 <a name="application_node_config_yaml"></a>
 #### `application_node_config.yaml`